 - Birth control pills prescribed by a doctor

-- Cosmetic surgery, if it's necessary to improve a deformity related to a congenital abnormality, accident or disease
+- Cosmetic surgery, if necessary to improve a deformity related to a congenital abnormality, accident or disease

 - Doctor or physician expenses

-- Hospital care
+- Hospital services while receiving medical care

-- Household help for nursing care services only
+- Household help for nursing care services

 - Laboratory fees